Bidirectional Interpolation for the Lambda-Calculus: Revisiting and Formalising Craig-\v{C}ubri\'c Interpolation: Introduction

 \subparagraph*{Contributions} We develop and formalise, in the \Rocq proof assistant, the meta-theory of the \(\lambda\)-calculus with sums, including the first formalised proof of normalisation for a calculus with commuting conversions; we relate normal forms to bidirectional typing, and use this in a new proof of proof-relevant interpolation.

+\subparagraph*{Organisation} The paper is organised as follows.
+In \Cref{sec:stlc-sums} we recall the definition and basic properties of the simply typed \(\lambda\)-calculus with sums, with a focus on commuting conversions. \Cref{sec:bidirectional} introduces a bidirectional type system and shows that it characterises the normal forms of \stlcp; on the way, we establish normalisation of \stlcp to strengthen the interpolation result that we establish in \Cref{sec:interpolation}, where we prove a proof-relevant Lyndon-style interpolation theorem, first for the constant-free calculus then extended to handle constants and equations.
+We discuss formalisation choices in \Cref{sec:formalisation} and related work in \Cref{sec:related}, and conclude in \Cref{sec:conclusion}.

-\subparagraph*{Notations} We work in dependent type theory, but to avoid confusion between its judgments and those of the object language, we denote meta-level typing as \(\mty\) and use \(\Prop\) and \(\Set\) for meta-level universes of propositions and types --- of which we need only one.
-We use colours to suggest information: a term being normal or neutral, or an object containing source, target or shared vocabulary.
-The same name with different colours denotes \emph{the same object} (with updated knowledge).
-Throughout the text, \formfile[]{}[] indicates links to the (anonymised) code.
+\subparagraph*{Notations} We work in dependent type theory, but to avoid confusion between judgments of the ambiant logic and those of the object language, we denote meta-level typing as \(\mty\) and the meta-level universes of propositions as \(\Prop\).
+Colours are used to suggest information: a term being normal or neutral, or an object containing source, target or shared vocabulary.
+No information is conveyed by colour alone, it is only used as an extra visual cue.
+Accordingly, the same name with different colours denotes \emph{the same object} (with updated knowledge).
+Throughout the text, \formfile[]{}[] indicates links to the code.